Sexual and reproductive health, and sexualities

 Methodological, policy and media analyses

-Shitty media men (in press) #MeToo and the Politics of Social Change.
+Shitty media men (2019) #MeToo and the Politics of Social Change.

 Making the subject of mental health care: a cross-cultural comparison of mental health policy in Hong Kong, China and New South Wales, Australia (2019) Sociology of Health and Illness.
 [Free view-only access version]